 A professional energy audit provides a comprehensive assessment of your home’s efficiency:

-- May include blower door tests to measure air leakage
+- May include blower door or thermal tests.

 Many utility companies offer free or discounted energy audits as part of their conservation programs.